Acts of the Apostles - The Law of Consecration

 Most Christians are silent on this teaching by the original apostles in Acts showing that tithing is not enough, but the lower part of a higher law of consecration.
 Could modern-day Christians live as the early-day Christians?
 Jesus invited His disciples to sell or give all and follow Him.
-Through this true version of communism, there would be no poor if all lived it honestly.
-Again, True Communism is administered by the Church through Christ's leaders, not the government.
+Through this communalism, there would be no poor if all lived it honestly.
+True communism is administered by the Church through Christ's leaders, not the government.
 Political Communism is a bastardized version of the correct Law of Consecration practiced by the early Church of Jesus Christ.

 New Testament - Acts 4:32-35 1